 Other Japan Visa Info

-Do not forget to take a look at Japan dress code because how you dress is the one of the most important attribute in being hired.
+When you receive an invitation to the Japan job interview, you may apply for a Japan visa and a Japan work permit.
+Then prepare yourself for a job interview and take a look at Japan dress code because how you dress is one of the most important attributes in being hired.

 Good luck with your Japan visa!